apache/flink-web/_posts/2022-03-16-async-sink-base.md

 We will submit the `requestEntries` asynchronously to the destination from here.
 Sink implementers should use the client libraries of the destination they intend to write to, to perform this.

-Should any elements fail to be persisted, they should be requeued back in the buffer for retry using `requestResult.accept(...list of failed entries...)`.
+Should any elements fail to be persisted, they will be requeued back in the buffer for retry using `requestResult.accept(...list of failed entries...)`.
 However, retrying any element that is known to be faulty and consistently failing, will result in that element being requeued forever, therefore a sensible strategy for determining what should be retried is highly recommended.
 If no errors were returned, we must indicate this with `requestResult.accept(Collections.emptyList())`.

 If at any point, it is determined that a fatal error has occurred and that we should throw a runtime exception from the sink, we can call `getFatalExceptionCons().accept(...);` from anywhere in the concrete sink writer.